BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 The intended user is a software developer who is managing applications across containers running on different runtimes, in particular testing applications across different containers.

-Example: A software developer would like to move an application from Docker to Cri-o, because he realizes that cri-o is more adaptable with Kubernetes, and using this capability will provide this application a lot more scalibility.
+Example: A software developer would like to launch an image in Cri-o instead of Docker, because he realizes that cri-o is more adaptable with Kubernetes, and using this capability will provide this application a lot more scalibility.
 Presently, he needs to deal with changing all the continous-integration scripts in order to be able to test and deploy his application on this new container run-time.
-With the interoperability framework in place, the developer is able to manage the lifecycle of each container type with a single set of commands.
+With the interoperability framework in place, the developer is able to run a single set of commands which would work on these popular container runtimes.

 ## 3. Scope and Features Of The Project: